felipegb94/RapidPT/README.md

 **3. Hardware Independent:** It has been shown that with powerful enough hardware (highend GPUs or a cluster) and an efficient implementation, the permutation testing procedure can be spedup by orders of magnitude.
 These implementations  rely on expensive hardware.
 RapidPT, however, takes advantage of the structure of the problem to speedup the algorithm, allowing it to be efficient even in regular workstations.
 Furthermore, the toolbox is able to leverage multi-core environments when available.

-A thorough analysis of the scenarios were RapidPT performs best is done in the two [reference papers](#references).
+A thorough analysis of the scenarios were RapidPT performs best is done in the [ paper](#references).

 <a name="usecases"></a>